D2 tool steel for a survival knife?

 August 21, 2013

 A. Hi folks.
-We have no pressing objection to the responses here to date, but remember that this site is for technical discussion, and the topic of this thread was whether D2 is a good steel for knives, or whether other steels might be better in various ways for various needs.
+We have no pressing objection to the responses here to date, but remember that this site is for technical discussions and camaraderie, and the topic of this thread was whether D2 is a good steel for knives, or whether other steels might be better in various ways for various needs.

 This is not Angie's list and we do no vetting of the respondents, which means you have no way of knowing which testimonials to specific brands were made by actual satisfied customers versus salespeople posting with fictitious names.
-If someone wants to mention a particular knifemaker, okay, but keep it short -- long, glowing testimonials to knifemakers are off topic and not necessarily to be trusted anyway.
+If someone wants to mention a particular knifemaker, okay, but keep it short -- long, glowing testimonials to knifemakers are off topic, not to be trusted anyway, and posters' names sometimes look fictitious :-)